ChiakiUehira/coc-tidal/README.md

 ### Configuration options

-- `tidal.enabled` Enable this plugin.
+- `tidal.enabled` Enable this plugin. default:`true`
-- `tidal.samplePath` Set the path of the samples directory to load.
+- `tidal.samplePath` Set the path of the samples directory to load. default: `""`

 ## License